 6. Prepare meals inspired by different cultures

 Research shows that this is particularly true for older generations – especially those who live alone.
-For example, this study found that almost one million older people in the UK rely on ready meals and convenience foods to keep them fed, with around 38% saying they miss having company at meal times.
+For example, this study found that almost one million older people in the UK rely on ready meals and convenience foods, with around 38% saying they miss having company at meal times.

-So, you could help bring the joy back to meal times by enjoying some new recipes together.
-If possible, you could also consider preparing a meal together; cooking works as a great bonding experience because it relies heavily on teamwork.
+So, to help bring back the joy of meal times, why not try some new recipes together?
+If possible, you could also consider cooking them together; which can be a great bonding experience because it relies heavily on teamwork.

-Either way, research has shown that cooking and eating together creates the perfect informal environment to generate conversation and get to know eachother better.
+Either way, research has shown that cooking and eating together creates a good informal environment to generate conversation and get to know each other better.

 7. Listen to or create some music together

-The benefits of music – whether you’re the listener or producer – are well documented.
-Not only is engaging with music enjoyable, but research shows that it can help to keep the mind sharp, make you feel happier, strengthen memory, and reduce the risk of depression.
+The benefits of music – whether you’re making it or listening to it – are well documented.
+Not only is engaging with music enjoyable, but research shows it can help to keep the mind sharp, make you feel happier, strengthen memory, and reduce the risk of depression.

-Therefore, as a carer, music can be a great way to bring joy into the life of the person you’re caring for, spark interesting discussions between the both of you, and form a deeper connection.
-The majority of us associate certain music with memories from our lifetime, so you could get to know each other better by learning about each other’s music taste too.
+Therefore, as a carer, music can be a great way to bring joy into the life of the person you’re caring for.
+It can spark interesting discussions between the two of you and form a deeper connection.
+The majority of us associate certain music with memories from our lifetime, so you could get to know each other better by learning about each other’s musical tastes too.

 For those living with dementia, music can be particularly beneficial and has even been shown to ‘reawaken’ areas of the brain.
 You can read more about this in our article; The benefits of introducing more music into your life.